SumoLogic/sumologic-otel-collector/pkg/extension/sumologicextension/README.md

 ## Storing credentials

-When collector is starting for the first time, Sumo Logic extension is using `access_key` and `access_id` to register the collector with API.
+When collector is starting for the first time, Sumo Logic extension is using the `install_token` to register the collector with API.
 Upon registration, the extension gets collector credentials which are used to authenticate the collector when sending request to API (heartbeats, sending data etc).